What you say to “the Street” and how you say it can have more impact on your stock price than the results you report.

 This context will have a direct bearing on your messaging…and so much more.
 Here are some examples:

-♦ Your direct competitor makes an acquisition in an adjacent space.
-Why are they doing this, and what implications does it have for you and the space?
+♦ Your most direct competitor announces a large acquisition in an adjacent space.
+Why are they doing this?
+What implications does it have for you and the space?
 Their stock is up 6%, but yours is down 3%.
 Why?

 ♦ You recently completed a non-deal road show sponsored by a sell-side firm.
-A long-time shareholder you met with recently has sold the majority of their position without any indication of concerns.
-Why?
+A long-time shareholder you met with subsequently sold the majority of their position without any indication of concerns at the time.
 Did they have a fundamental reason?
 Was it something your CEO or CFO said?
 Was it body language?
 Or were they just rebalancing their portfolios?
 Is that why your stock has drifted lower in an up market?

 This is intel and advice you cannot get anywhere else.
 It goes beyond your “story”.
 And it’s from an outside, independent and experienced perspective.
-It lets you deliver a strategic message that resonates with “the Street” and provide more informed answers to their questions.
+It lets you deliver a strategic message that resonates with the Street and provides more informed answers to their questions.

 ♦ Comprehensive preparation for Investor/Analyst Days;

-♦ Board presentations on company/market fundamentals, competitive dynamics and messaging;
+♦ Board presentations on company/competitor fundamentals and messaging;

 ♦ Activist preparation and engagement.